relationbuilder/ml-classifier-gesture-recognition-feb5/README.md

 * Version: 0.1
 * License: (MIT) We do sell consulting services http://BayesAnalytic.com/contact
+* Dependencies:
-* Dependencies: GO Code was built using version 1.7.3 windows/amd 64
+  * GO Code was built using version 1.7.3 windows/amd 64
   * Python code: Was tested with Python 3.5.2 64 bit
   * TensorFlow: Lots of crazy dependencies See: tlearn/tensflowReadme.docx

+### How to Use ###
+  * python quant_filt.py  Runs test on gesture classification data.
+    Shows how quantized concept can be used to implement a splay like search tress.
+The more quant buckets used the more precise.
+This is an alternative to the probability model and can provide superior results in some instance.

+  * python quant_prob.py Runs a test on gesture classificaiton data demonstrates quantized probability therory in smallest possible piece of python code.
+A more complete verison is implemented in classify.go

+  * makeGO.bat - if you have GO set up then open a command line at the base directory containing makeGO.bat and run it.
+It should setup GOHOME and ubild the executable files.
+Tested on windows 10.

+  * splitData.bat - Creates sub .train.csv and test.csv files for the files
+    used in the GO classifier tests.
+Uses splitCSVFile.exe which is built by makeGo.

+  * setGoEvn.bat - will set the GOHOME directory to current working directory in a command prompt.

+  * go build src/classifyTest.go
+    builds executable classifyTest from GO source.

+  * classifyTest data/diabeates...  data/daibeaat
+    will run the GO based classifier built in GO using the first named file for training and the second named file for testing will print out results of how well classification matches actual source data class.

+  * classifyTest data/titantic.train.csv data/titantic.test.csv
+    will run the GO based classifier against the two input files this test attempts to predict mortality and will print out quality of predictions from classifier compared to known result.

 ### Basic Contents ###
 * overview.pdf - explains the conceptual approach behind the facet and measurement data for this gesture classification system.
 Also includes notes for design of hardware glove to gather the data.

+#### GO Based Classifier ####
+  src/classifyTest.go

+  src/csvInfoTest.go

+  src/splitCSVFile.go

+  src/qprob/classify.go

+  src/qprob/csvInfo.go

+  src/qprob/util.go

-#### Sample Code ####
+#### Idea Test Sample Code ####
 * quant_filt.py  - Machine learning Quantized filter classifier.
 This system can provide
    fast classification with moderate memory use and is easy to see how likely the match is to be accurate.